Why Retire in Panama?

 Watch out for random holes in the sidewalks!

-We had a few days to experience Panama City drivers as we walked around and rode in Ubers.
+Traffic and Driving We had a few days to experience Panama City drivers as we walked around and rode in Ubers.
 Nothing prepared us for the driving situation there.
 First, Panamanian drivers love to honk their horns.
 They honk if you wait too long at a light, they honk if you’re going too slow, they honk if you’re going too fast, they honk just to hear their horns.
 I have never heard so many car horns going off before and it became quite unnerving.

 Traffic rules also seem to be a suggestion.
 No one uses a signal, people veer into lanes without warning, they’ll tailgate anyone ahead of them who isn’t speeding and forget about slowing down at yellow lights.
 After about 3 days of this, we were scared to death of our upcoming road trip to Coronado.
 I started to think that retiring in Panama City could get stressful due to the traffic situation.